It's finally setting in: Trump is Trump and he’s not going to change because of winning the nomination.

 Harry Hay was one of the first to insist that lesbians and gay men deserve equality.
 And he placed their fight in the context of a wider political movement.
 "In order to earn for ourselves any place in the sun, we must with perseverance and self-discipline work collectively . . . for the first-class citizenship of Minorities everywhere, including ourselves," he wrote in 1950.

 At first, Hay could not find anyone who would join him in forming a political organization for homosexuals.
-He spent two years wandering among the gay men he knew in Los Angeles.
+He spent two years searching among the gay men he knew in Los Angeles.
 Although some expressed interest in a group, all were too fearful to join a gay organization that had only one member.
 But drawing on his years as a labor organizer, Hay persisted.

 Then he met Rudi Gernreich, later famous as the inventor of unisex fashion and the topless swimsuit.
 Gernreich became Hay's lover and eagerly joined his quest for a gay political movement.

-About a month after they met, Hay and Gernreich combed the gay beaches of Malibu and the Pacific Palisades looking for Mattachine members.
+About a month after they met, Hay and Gernreich combed the gay beaches of Malibu and the Pacific Palisades looking for new Mattachine members.
 They brought along copies of the Stockholm Peace Petition, which called for a withdrawal of troops from Korea.
 They mistakenly believed that the peace petition was so radical it would make the new gay organization seem mild by comparison.
 Nearly 500 people signed the petition.
 No one signed up for Mattachine.

 But the membership of the Mattachine Society grew too conservative for its founders.
 In 1953, the group's new leaders attacked Hay and the other founders of Mattachine, all of whom had ties to the Communist Party.
 The founders all resigned, Mattachines' grassroots base declined, and Hay retreated from most gay activism until the rise of a more radical lesbian and gay movement in the early 1970s.